sachinchoolur/lightGallery/site-astro/src/content/docs/responsive-loading.md

 ## The decode gate

-A slide now reports *loaded* only after the browser has **decoded** the image — not merely fetched it.
+A slide now reports *loaded* only after the browser has **decoded** the image, not merely fetched it.
 The completion state (`lg-complete`, the loading spinner, the dummy-image drop in the zoom-from-origin flight) waits for `img.decode()` to settle, capped at 500 ms so a slow decoder can never strand the UI.
 The result: the